 - 2.4.2. refuse to handle your Parcel;

-- 2.4.3. accept your Parcel for carriage on the basis that we and our Carrier shall not be responsible in any way for any loss or damage to the Parcel or to any person or property as a result of the carriage of that Parcel;
+- 2.4.3. accept your Parcel for carriage on the basis that we and the Carrier shall not be responsible in any way for any loss or damage to the Parcel or to any person or property as a result of the carriage of that Parcel;

 - 2.4.4. in the case of breach of sections 2.2.1 and 2.2.2, destroy or dispose of your Parcel; or